saltyorg/docs/docs/saltbox/basics/install-types.md

     feederbox_roles: ["download_clients", "download_indexers", "portainer", "organizr", "sonarr", "radarr", "lidarr", "iperf3", "nethogs", "glances", "btop"]
     ```

+    There is a similar mechanism for defining a top-level `sandbox-roles` tag described [here](../../sandbox/apps/main_tag.md).

 [^2]:
-    Note that the default media server(s) can be overridden with other Saltbox roles (NOT SANDBOX) in the [inventory](../inventory/index.md).
+    Note that the default media server(s) can be overridden with other Saltbox roles in the [inventory](../inventory/index.md).
 If the roles do not exist in Saltbox the install will fail.

+    [Sandbox](../../reference/modules/sandbox.md) roles cannot be used here.

     The relevant variables and their default values are:
     ```